2017–18 California Golden Bears women's basketball team

-The 2017–18 California Golden Bears women's basketball team represents University of California, Berkeley during the 2017–18 NCAA Division I women's basketball season.
-The Golden Bears, led by seventh year head coach Lindsay Gottlieb, play their home games at the Haas Pavilion and were members of the Pac-12 Conference.
+The 2017–18 California Golden Bears women's basketball team represented University of California, Berkeley during the 2017–18 NCAA Division I women's basketball season.
+The Golden Bears, led by seventh year head coach Lindsay Gottlieb, played their home games at the Haas Pavilion and were members of the Pac-12 Conference.
 They finished the season 21–11, 11–7 in Pac-12 play to finish in fifth place.
 They advanced to the quarterfinals of the Pac-12 women's tournament where they lost to UCLA.
-They received at-large bid to the NCAA women's tournament where they got upset by Virginia in the first round.
+They received at-large bid to the NCAA women's tournament, where they were upset by Virginia in the first round.